All Products

 WAIT 1 5000

-When you run the WAIT command, the client only continues to perform other operations in two scenarios after the client acquires a lock.
+When you run the WAIT command, the client continues to perform other operations only in two scenarios after the client acquires a lock.
 One scenario is that data is synchronized to the replica nodes.
 The other scenario is that the timeout period is reached.
 In this example, the timeout period is 5,000 milliseconds.
 If the output of the WAIT command is 1, data is synchronized between the master node and the replica nodes.
 In this case, data consistency is ensured.
 The WAIT command is far more cost-effective than the Redlock algorithm.

 Before you use the WAIT command, take note of the following items: